Boundary Layers of Accretion Disks: Discovery of Vortex-Driven Modes and Other Waves: Acoustic mode phenomenology

 \subsection{Propagation of the BL-excited acoustic modes in the disk}

 While the appearance of the upper and lower modes just outside the BL is very different (in terms of their $k_r$), their subsequent propagation in the disk follows the classical behavior of the density waves in differentially rotating disks \citep{BT}.
-In particular, linear density wave theory for a Keplerian disk predicts that an $m$-th azimuthal harmonic of a perturbed fluid variable $f$ behaving as $f\sim \exp(i\Phi_m)$, where $\Phi_m=\int^r k_r(r^\prime)dr^\prime+m\varphi$ and $k_r$ is the radial wavenumber, obeys the standard WKB dispersion relation \citep{GT80}:
+In particular, linear density wave theory for a Keplerian disk predicts that an $m$-th azimuthal harmonic of a perturbed fluid variable $f$ behaving as $f\sim \exp(i\Phi_m)$, where $\Phi_m=\int^r k_r(r^\prime)dr^\prime+m\varphi$, obeys the standard WKB dispersion relation \citep{GT80}:

-Wave crests trace the trajectory along which perturbation maintains a constant phase $\Phi_m$, so that $d\Phi_m=0$.
+Wave crests trace the trajectory along which the perturbation phase $\Phi_m$ is constant, so that $d\Phi_m=0$.
 Using the expression for $\Phi_m$, one finds

 Integrating this equation with the $k_r(r)$ determined by the equation (\ref{eq:disp_rel}) one obtains the shape (i.e. the $\varphi(r)$ dependence) of the wave crests of the $m$-th harmonic of the fluid perturbation with the pattern speed $\Omega_{\rm p}$.